-Impacts on different Personal Protected Characteristics - Helpful Questions:

-Does this proposal promote equality of opportunity?
+Impacts on different Persona Impacts on different Personal Protected Characteristics - Helpful Questions: Does this proposal promote equality of opportunity?
 Promote good community relations?
 Eliminate discrimination?
 Promote positive attitudes towards disabled people?
 Eliminate harassment?
+Eliminate Eliminate harassment?
 Eliminate Consider more favourable treatment of disabled people? victimisation?
 Promote involvement and consultation?
 Protect and promote human rights?

-Please click in the relevant impact box and include relevant data

-Personal Protected No/Minimum Negative Positive Please list details or evidence of why there might be a positive, Characteristic Impact Impact Impact negative or no impact on protected characteristics.
+Please click in the relevant in Please click in the relevant impact box and include relevant data Please list details or evidence of why there might be a positive, negative or no impact on protected characteristics.

-Age х Agile working will support our workforce to achieve a better work life balance especially supporting those in caring positions for families and friends irrespective of age.
+Age x Agile working will support our workforce to achieve a better work life balance especially supporting those in caring positions for families and friends irrespective of age.
 The employees are reasonably evenly spread between 26-40 ages range 10.56% to 12.48% and ages 41 to 60 groups ranging from 13.13% to 14.38%.
 Therefore, there is a reasonable balanced profile with no one age group negatively impacted.
-However, the Trust recognises that home working arrangements will not be suitable for every service, role, or employee.

-Including children and people over 65

-Is it easy for someone of any age to find out about your service or access your proposal?
+However, the Trust recognises that home ----- --- --- working arrangements will not be suitable for every service, role, or employee.
+Including children and people over 65 Is it easy for someone of any age to find out about your service or access your proposal?
 Are you able to justify the legal or lawful reasons when your service excludes certain age groups